Gadha-project401/gadha/README.md

   [Trello](https://trello.com/b/sw0kMHjP/graduation-project)

 ## The Idea of the project
-  it is a motivational app that motivates the users to move on in their lives, to achieve their goals, to reach success
+  It is a motivational app that motivates the users to move on in their lives, to achieve their goals, to reach success
   also, they can see other people success stories or achieved goals from other users
-  they can publish their own stories so others can motivate from them
+  they can publish their own stories so others can get motivated from them.

 ## Vision
 ![OurVision](./assets/OurVision.png)

-## WireFrame
+## Wireframe
 ![WireFrame](./assets/uml.PNG)